WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 It also allows account holders to reap the benefits of unlimited transactions, which includes unlimited Interac e-Transfers.
 All of this and much more comes with no minimum balance requirements and no monthly fees.

 But that’s not all!
 Tangerine Bank customers can access 3,500 Scotiabank ATMs nationwide, along with 44,000 Global ATM Network ATMs across the world, at no extra charge and one of the lowest foreign exchange rates available.
-The chequing account also offers a 0.10%* interest on deposits of all sizes.
+The chequing account also offers up to 1.00%* interest on deposits of all sizes.

 The Global ATM Network ATM allows customers to access affiliated banks worldwide at no additional fee, and usually with a great exchange rate.